MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 ![SoCube in world coordinate system](/images/tutorials/basicmechanics/SoCubeWorldCoordinates.png "SoCube in world coordinate system")

 ### Translations
-You can move an object in your scene using a `SoTranslation` module for example.
+You can move an object in your scene, for example by using a `SoTranslation` module.
 Update your network and add the module before your cube.
 Defining a translation vector 50, 0, 0 moves your cube by 50 in x-direction based on the origin of the world coordinate system.

 ![SoTranslation](/images/tutorials/basicmechanics/SoTranslation.png "SoTranslation")

 ### Transformations
 More complex transformations can be done by using the `SoTransform` module.
-You can not only translate an existing object but also rotate, scale and many other transformations.
+You can not only translate an existing object, but also rotate, scale and apply many other transformations.

 ![SoTransform](/images/tutorials/basicmechanics/SoTransform.png "SoTransform")